The Rebellion That Almost Worked — Modern Paraphrase | fresh.bible

 Joab grabbed Amasa's beard with his right hand as if to greet him with a kiss.
 Amasa never saw the sword in Joab's other hand.
 Joab drove it into his stomach.
 One strike.
 Amasa's insides spilled onto the ground, and he was dead.

 No hesitation.
 No second blow needed.
-Joab had done this before — he'd killed Abner the same way, years ago, with the same fake greeting.
+Joab had done this before — he'd killed the same way, years ago, with the same fake greeting.
 Same calculated warmth masking lethal intent.

 One of Joab's soldiers stood over Amasa's body and shouted: